What is a journal entry?

 Create as many coding lines as you need to build the journal entry and use the Description field to make a clear note.

-If the journal has been entered correctly, the Total should equal 0.00.
-Click Save.
+If the journal has been entered correctly, the Total should equal $0.00.
+Click Save and this invoice will move to the Completed tab.

 What does this do to my bank balances?